euronay/deferat/wwwroot/posts/2019-02-14-host-dotnet-app-on-vps/index.md

 ```

-Later we will set up a CI pipeline to publish our app automatically
+Later we will set up a CI pipeline to publish our app automatically{alert alert-info}

 ### Setup reverse proxy